EMOD-Hub/emodpy-workflow/docs/tutorials/modify_campaign_1_minimal_campaign.md

 - [Create project](./create_project.md) tutorial to create a new project with a baseline frame.
 - [Run EMOD](./run_emod.md) tutorial to understand how to run simulations and plot results with baseline frame.

-## Minimal campaign example: Removing all campaign features
+## Minimal campaign tutorial: Removing all campaign features
-This example demonstrates how to create a minimal campaign by removing all campaign features.
+This tutorial demonstrates how to create a minimal campaign by removing all campaign features.
 This approach is useful for establishing a baseline simulation without any interventions, triggers, or programmatic activities.

 ### a.
 Extend frame

-To create a frame called `minimal_campaign` extended from the baseline, run:
+To create a frame called `minimal_campaign` extended from the baseline, run the following command in the project
+directory:

 ```bash
 python -m emodpy_workflow.scripts.extend_frame --source baseline --dest minimal_campaign
 ```

 This inherits the `baseline` configuration (similar to Python class inheritance) and allows you to remove or simplify the CoC logic in `minimal_campaign`.
-For this example, we will remove all campaign features.
+For this tutorial, we will remove all campaign features.

+### b.
+Modify campaign

 In the `frames/minimal_campaign` directory, open `campaign.py`.
 Remove all campaign elements from the country model by updating the `get_campaign_parameterized_calls` function to return an empty list.
+We comment out the line that calls the `source_frame.model.campaign_parameterizer` function, which adds all the campaign elements from the country model and add simply return an empty list (see line 2 - 5 in the code snippet below).

 This ensures no interventions or events are included in the campaign, while still calling the country model's `initialize_campaign` function to retain essential setup (such as Base_Year).

 ```python
 def get_campaign_parameterized_calls(campaign: emod_api.campaign) -> List[ParameterizedCall]: